 7. Why do we have only four books of accounts for Non-VAT registered taxpayers?

-There are additional transactions that need to be recorded for VAT registered taxpayers.
-This is the reason why they should use the Sales Journal and the Purchases Journal in addition to the four books of accounts that should be used by Non-VAT taxpayers.
-These transactions are those that are related to computing the Net VAT payable by the taxpayer at the end of a given period.
+There are additional transactions that need to be recorded for VAT-registered taxpayers.
+This is the reason why they should use the Sales Journal and the Purchases Journal in addition to the four books of accounts that Non-VAT taxpayers should use.
+These transactions are related to computing the Net VAT payable by the taxpayer at the end of a given period.

 8. Do you need a CPA to record the transactions for you in the books of accounts?